 According to the Centers for Disease Control and Prevention, there are 61 million people in the United States who are living with disabilities, a rate of 26% of the national population.
 Looking at it from another angle, one out of four persons in this country is living with a disability.

 People with disabilities endure multiple forms of oppression

 There is a high correlation between human rights abuses towards people with disabilities and racism.
-African-U.S.-ers have the highest rate of disabilities of any other group.
-People with disabilities are victims of police shootings, incarceration, and homelessness at higher rates than the rest of society.
+African Americans in the U.S. have the highest rate of disabilities of any other group.
+People with disabilities are victims of police shootings, incarceration and homelessness at higher rates than the rest of society.
 People of color with disabilities are literally the most likely persons to be shot and killed by the police.

 People with disabilities are generally the most vulnerable to a series of social ills, for instance, pollution and climate change.
 Industrial contamination has been shown to impact prenatal development, and air pollution has been linked to the development of intellectual disabilities.
 The scourge of war has resulted in the maiming, both physically and mentally, of thousands and thousands of young people sent off to fight for the barons of industry.

 As workers, according to a study published by the Pew Research Center, “those with a disability earned a median of $21,572 in 2015, less than 70% of the median earnings for those without a disability ($31,872), according to the Census Bureau.
 Both figures are for the civilian, non-institutionalized population ages 16 and older, measured in earnings over the past 12 months.”

 Many workers with disabilities are victims of extreme exploitation, working in what are called “sheltered workshops” and training programs for fractions of the minimum wage.
 This exploitation takes place with the approval and support of the United States government and therefore constitutes a clear violation of human and labor rights.
 Rabbi Ruti Regan of the direct action disability right group ADAPT writes: